raganwald-deprecated/homoiconic/2011/01/anything_to_declare.md

 <a href="http://www.flickr.com/photos/vkareh/2997275679/" title="Corn Maze by vkareh, on Flickr"><img src="http://farm4.static.flickr.com/3205/2997275679_9ff3cfd478.jpg" width="500" height="375" alt="Corn Maze" /></a>

-But last night when I got home from the gym I decided to take a little un-billable time and put it towards fixing this problem.
-I started by developing an even simpler example to serve as a test bed: [Misadventure][m] (play it [here][play]).
-Misadventure is a gross over-simplification of text-based [adventure][a] games.
-You've been abducted by aliens and you wake up in a corn make.
-Naturally, you have to find your way out of the maze.
+Last night when I got home from the gym I decided to take a little un-billable time and put it towards fixing this problem.
+I started by developing an even simpler example to serve as a test bed: [Misadventure][m].
+Misadventure is a gross over-simplification of text-based [adventure][a] games (you can play Misadventure [here][play]).
+You've been abducted by aliens and you wake up in a corn maze.
+Naturally, you have to find your way out, one step at a time.

 The key benefit of Misadventure for the purpose of working on helpers for routes is that it is route-heavy: Every location in the corn maze has its own id and the game can reconstruct the maze from a seed that is provided to Javascript's PRNG `Math.random`.